We always welcome enquiries as well as innovative projects and ideas.

 Devotion

-Devotion refers to an attitude of reverence that imbues our life with a sense of humility, wonder, and peace.
-It is a path of surrender and of service to that which is greater than us.
-It thus acts as reminder of the beauty and fragility of the human condition.
+Devotion is an attitude of reverence that fills our lives with humility, wonder, and peace.
+It is a path of surrender and service to something greater than ourselves, reminding us of the beauty and fragility of the human experience.

-Devotion is a way to illuminate some of the subtle aspects of existence – the unconscious and imperceptible or that which is obvious yet all too often overlooked.
-It comes from a desire to recover feelings of awe towards the both the complexity and the simplicity of all things.
+Devotion helps illuminate the subtle aspects of existence—the unconscious, the imperceptible, and even the obvious that we often overlook.
+It arises from a desire to rediscover awe in both the complexity and simplicity of all things.

 Contemplation

-Contemplation is a form of mindful attention that can be reached through various meditative practices.
-In contemplative states we become empty vessels of life, aware of the vital forces that move through us.
+Contemplation is a form of focused attention that can be cultivated through practices like mindfulness and reflection.
+In this state, we become more aware of the forces and experiences that shape our lives.

-We take contemplation to mean any perspective, attitude, or activity that induces a state of heightened awareness of the relationship between our internal and external worlds.
+We define contemplation as any perspective or practice that encourages a heightened awareness of the relationship between our inner experiences and the external world.

 Ecorce